RocketMax77/Building-TVC-Rocket-Part-2/README.md

 # Building-TVC-Rocket-Part-2
-Parts and files for what was shown in my video
+Parts and files for what was shown in my video...